 What Is Overflow Incontinence?

 Overflow incontinence happens when the bladder doesn’t empty properly, and so it leaks out.
-You may not get the message to go to the toilet either.
+You may not get the message to go to the toilet, either.
 The bladder never empties properly and fills up more quickly due to the residual volume.
 You may find it difficult to start to pass water, and even when you have started, the flow is weak and slow.
 You might find that you dribble after you have finished passing water.
 Perhaps you dribble urine all the time, even without noticing.

 What Causes Bladder Overflow Incontinence?

+Weak bladder muscles or nerves due to conditions like Diabetes, Parkinson’s Disease, Multiple Sclerosis and Spina Bifida.
 As you cannot empty your bladder completely, your bladder and its muscles can gradually become floppy.
 With larger amounts of urine being held in the bladder all the time, urine will leak out when you don’t want it to, and you may have a constant feeling of fullness.

 If you are concerned about your problem and it is starting to affect your day-to-day life, make an appointment to see your doctor, continence nurse or specialist physiotherapist.
 A continence nurse and specialist physiotherapist are healthcare professionals specialising in bladder and bowel problems.

 It would be a good idea to record your bladder activity for a few days before your appointment with your doctor or nurse.
 Your doctor will want to investigate the cause of your overflow incontinence, and once this has been established, treatment can start.
+Healthcare professionals use a variety of methods for managing overflow incontinence, including:

 Using a Catheter for bladder incontinence